vadimtyuryaev/RegrCoeffsExplorer/README.md

 #> [1] 0.1500364
 ```

-None of the differences observed within the values of the variable `X2`
+**None** of the differences observed within the values of the variable
-equate to a single unit.
-Furthermore, in excess of 15 &#37 of these
+`X2` equate to a single unit.
+Furthermore, **in excess of** 15 percent
-differences are equal or surpass a magnitude of two units.Therefore,
+of these differences are equal or surpass a magnitude of two
-when analyzing standard regression output displaying per-unit
+units.Therefore, when analyzing standard regression output displaying
-interpretations, we, in a sense, comment on difference that might not
+per-unit interpretations, we, in a sense, comment on difference that
-exist in the real data.Consequently, when engaging in the analysis of
+might not exist in the real data.Consequently, when engaging in the
-standard regression outputs that provide interpretations on a per-unit
+analysis of standard regression outputs that provide interpretations on
-basis, there is an implicit commentary on disparities that may not be
+a per-unit basis, there is an implicit commentary on disparities that
-present within the actual data.
-A more realistic approach is to utilize
+may not be present within the actual data.
+A more realistic approach is
-an actual observable difference, for example `Q3`-`Q1`, to calculate the
+to utilize an actual observable difference, for example `Q3`-`Q1`, to
-OR.
+calculate the OR.

 ### Plot changes in OR and empirical data distribution for the `X2` variable